eva-bexk/clap-lab.github.io/index.markdown

 title: Human-Centered Data Science
 description: Research Group at the University of Göttingen
 ---
 This page is under construction.
-The research group is currently being founded by Prof. Lisa Beinborn [Lisa Beinborn](https://beinborn.eu/).
-Our group works in the field of natural language processing
+The research group is currently being founded by [Prof. Lisa Beinborn](https://beinborn.eu/) and works natural language processing research.

 Projects: